SwiftCommerce/AddressManager/README.md

 ## Setup

 Start by forking and cloning the Address Manager repository.
-There are a few pre-requisets you will need before you can run it.
+There are a few prerequisites you will need before you can run it.

 #### MySQL